Hop on the train to Hastings and explore this old fishing town set in 1066 Country.

 Nestled between hills leading to the sea with a rich history, Hastings is full of character and offers plenty to see and do.
 Explore the narrow streets, alleyways and cobbled paths of the charming Old Town, discover the ruins of Hastings Castle, catch some seaside entertainment on Hastings Pier or visit the latest exhibition at Hastings Contemporary.

-Getting here: Take Southeastern trains from Charing Cross or Victoria to Hastings in just two hours.
+Getting here: Take Southeastern trains from Charing Cross to Hastings in under 2 hours.

 Browse and buy along the historic streets of Hastings Old Town, featuring antique shops, vintage clothes, and art and crafts.
 Take a rest from retail therapy and sightseeing with a wide choice of tea rooms, pubs and places to eat.
 There’s plenty of choice, whether you fancy sampling the local seafood or eating Thai in a restaurant-come-bookshop.

 En route from the station to the seafront, you’ll find this area packed with vibrant businesses, offering everything from vegan to vintage to vinyl, great street food and unique entertainment.
 On the seafront stroll along the pier, take a tour of the True Crime Museum or wonder at the skill of the BMXers at Source Skate Park.

 Source Park is the world’s largest underground skatepark located inside an old Victorian baths complex.
 Located on the seafront close to Hastings Pier, Source Park features 2 skateparks and the UK’s largest BMX shop.
 The Courtyard is also a great spot to grab a drink, a bite to eat or a haircut!

 Use one of these offers and book your tickets in advance for a cheap day out.